 We also found the FAQ page quite messy and not especially helpful.
 To start with, we couldn’t navigate to the FAQs via the homepage.
 We could only get there via a Google search.
 Furthermore, it looks a bit untidy and not very clear.
 In general, this reflects the general feel of the website.

 A definite plus, however, is the fact that the website is available in multiple languages.

 How do I install Bitdefender?

-Once again, in our opinion, the Bitdefender installation process could have been slightly simpler and more streamlined.
+The Bitdefender installation process could have been slightly simpler and more streamlined.
 With both the paid and the free version, we had to restart our PC several times to complete the installation process.
 In addition, when installing the paid version, we had a strange compatibility issue and needed an activation code that wasn’t provided in the installation email.
-Below, we’ll describe the installation procedure for both the free and the paid Bitdefender version that we tested.
+Below, we’ll describe the installation procedure for both the free and the paid Bitdefender versions that we tested.

 Installing the free version of Bitdefender

 - Go to the free version’s download page and click the button that says “Free download.”

 - Open the installation file and go through the installation procedure.